If you are just reaching a decision about ending your marriage, you may be confused about the best way to go about it.

 Can Mediation Play a Role in Your Case?

 Even if you haven’t chosen to start your divorce with mediation, you may find that mediation can be a helpful alternative or adjunct down the line.
 For more information on how to incorporate mediation into your divorce process, talk to one of the experienced mediators at Weinberger Mediation Group.
-You can contact us for a free consultation today!
+You can contact us for an initial consultation today!